Skip to content

 Let’s think about this “learned optimism” for a second.
 Picture yourself on a boat.
 Water Tim Dowling says it’s not about avoiding the waves, but learning to ride them.
 With a gratitude journal, you can start to see the good even on stormy seas.

-Learned optimism may sound like a strange concept.
+If you’re wondering how to increase optimism, it might seem like a strange concept at first.
 But think about it.
 When you choose to see the glass as half-full, you’re teaching your brain to focus on the positive.

 You know, optimists have a knack for seeing the pot of gold at the end of the rainbow.
 So why not join them?
 Remember, a sunny outlook might just be the key to a healthier, happier life.
 So give it a shot, you’ve got nothing to lose and a world of positivity to gain.

 Let’s talk about optimism.
 It’s like the sunny side of a hill, always bright and full of promise.
 But to climb that hill, you need a sturdy mindset, one that shrugs off negativity and embraces positivity.
-And that’s where learned optimism comes into play.
+And that’s where learned optimism comes into play, helping you become a more optimistic person.

 Building Resilience Through Optimism